 - What is Twitter Follow Back Ratio

 - How to Measure Twitter Follow Back Ratio

 - Major Factors that Impact Twitter Follow Back Ratio

 - Why It’s Important to Have a High Twitter Follow Back Ratio

 What is Twitter Follow Back Ratio

-When talking about growth strategies to gain more followers on Twitter, one of the most popular ways is following other accounts expecting they will follow back.
+When talking about growth strategies to gain more followers on Twitter, one of the most popular ways is following other accounts (by hand or using a Twitter follow bot) expecting they will follow back.